 - Log in to VMware Aria Operations for Logs (SaaS).

-- Click Add Collector in the Event Observations widget on the VMware Log Intelligence home screen.
+- Click Add Collector in the Event Observations widget on the VMware Aria Operations for Logs (SaaS) Home page.

 This displays the Set up a Cloud Proxy Virtual Appliance screen.
 (Leave this screen open, you will need it later.)

-To deploy the Cloud Proxy locally, click Download OVA.
+- To deploy the Cloud Proxy, click Download OVA.